erocwang/hci/_posts/2019-09-08-good-williams-design.md

 And like a green light, it signals the user that they can proceed and start moving the shelf.

-This shelf is good design in my opinion.

-It optimizes space and has enough instruction and intuitive controls that a student or librarian can easily understand and use it.
+This shelf optimizes space and has enough instruction and intuitive controls that a student or librarian can easily understand and use it without thinking too much.